rojarsmith/TrayToolbar/README.md

 - Path - the folder which you want to be a menu.
 - Depth - the maxima scan depth of nested folder.
 It is recommended not to exceed 5.
+- Exclude File - Filter based on the name at the end of the file.
+Filtered files will not appear in the menu.
+Multiple parameters can be separated by semicolons `;`.
+- Exclude Folder - Filter based on the name at the end of the folder.
+Filtered folders will not appear in the menu.
+Multiple parameters can be separated by semicolons `;`.
 - Icon - switch display the icon beside of item.

 ![options.png](img/options.png)